Web accessibility, where to start?

 The importance of building an all-accessible web has always been the goal of the World Wide Web inventor himself:

 “The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect” – Tim Berners Lee.

 Website accessibility needs to be about making valuable things accessible for all.
 Accessibility is and always should be about everyone.

 Why Accessibility Matters?

 Usability and user experience are integral to a consumer’s decision journey.
 As the Internet continues to evolve, there’s a significant amount of users that cannot “access” the wealth of information available online.
-Whether out of circumstance, choice, or context people are diverse.
-As people use different approaches and tools to read and operate interfaces, what the interface offers each user should be comparable in value, quality, and efficiency.
-The World Wide Web Consortium (W3C) developed guidelines to safeguard the accessibility of a website: the Web Content Accessibility Guidelines: WCAG.
-We are currently at version 2.1, published on 5 June 2018.
+Whether because of certain conditions, choices, or even contexts, people are different.
+People go with diverse approaches and tools for better overall comprehension of interfaces.
+With that said, what those interfaces offer each user the chance to compare them in value, efficiency, and quality.
+The W3C developed certain guidelines for safeguarding website accessibility – the Web Content Accessibility Guidelines (WCAG).
+Its current version is 2.1, published on 5 June 2018.

 There are 3 levels:

 AA – the worldwide standard, which is also used for government, public service websites and WordPress core

 Your business can greatly benefit from improving the web accessibility of your website, provided if you understand it correctly.
 When we add the user’s capability to create different personas in web accessibility, we can begin with considering every impairment category that already has been outlined by W3C:

 Accessibility enables the user to navigate through your site in the way they wish, rather than making them engage in a way that’s convenient to you.
 Well-designed websites are responsive to a user’s needs in addition to their device.